listenToRipley/vue/Notes/Binding.md

 Show backward binding from child to parent—a way to track state and provide information between elements.

 This will often use another directive, `v-on` which the provided emitter name back on the parent element to determine what you are working on.

+## Styling

+### Scoped

+If you us `scope` inside of a co-location application, this will make the styling exist inside only the application.